- California Landlord-Tenant Laws: An Overview

 In these circumstances, the landlord has the right to offer the tenant a three-day notice to pay the rent or leave.
 A renter might be given a federal minimum of up to three months’ notice if the agreement wasn’t in writing.
 However, tenants who are evicted at will must give at least 30 days’ notice or 60 days’ notice if they have been residing in the same place for more than a year.

-As per California landlord-tenant laws, a landlord can evict a tenant for nonpayment of rent, violating the lease agreement, or engaging in illegal activity on the rental property.
+A landlord can evict a tenant for nonpayment of rent, violating the lease agreement, or engaging in illegal activity on the rental property.
 The eviction process must follow specific steps outlined by state law, including serving the tenant with a notice, filing a complaint in court, and obtaining a court order for eviction.
 In some cases, tenants may have the right to contest the eviction and raise defenses, such as the landlord failing to make necessary repairs.

 Disclosure: The information provided herein is intended as a general discussion of legal issues concerning landlord-tenant law.
 Information provided is not legal advice or a legal opinion, and it is recommended that the reader seek independent counsel for any specific issue.